gamesbook/protograf/docs/source/card_decks.rst

 - *google_key* - an API Key that you can request from Google
 - *google_sheet* - the unique ID (a mix of numbers and letters) which is randomly assigned by Google to your Google Sheet
-- *google_name* - the name of the tab in the Google Sheet housing your data
+- *sheetname* - the name of the tab in the Google Sheet housing your data

 The API Key
 +++++++++++